jsteenkamp/about-me/README.md

 ## Profile

-AI Application Engineer — I create smart apps, agents, and automations that help teams work faster and achieve more.
+I create smart apps, agents, and automations that help teams work faster and achieve more.

 I’m an experienced React developer with a background in designing and building full-stack applications, including design tools, data visualizations, and business apps.
 Lately, I’ve been focused on Agentic UI and bringing AI into applications.